 Whether you like it or not, the mohawk haircut is still going strong.
-Not only has the mohawk been a popular style during the ’80s punk era, the mohawk hairstyle has been making its rounds for centuries and even worn by various tribal cultures.
+Not only has the mohawk been a popular style during the ’80s punk era, but the mohawk hairstyle has also been making its rounds for centuries and was even worn by various tribal cultures.
 North American Indian warriors used to cut their hair in this traditional scalp-lock style in preparation for battle as it symbolized distinction from the enemy.

 Through the years, we’ve seen various amalgamations of this style, from rainbow colors to spiky mohawks.
 Today, they’re still worn as an expression of personal style, one that exudes bravery, confidence, and liberation as well as a statement of style and rebellion.
 From low-faded mohawks to braided mohawks, here are five modern ways to wear this fashionable look.

 Even guys are rocking braids these days by infusing plaits into a mohawk haircut.
 This is a fun way to wear two trends at once, no matter your hair texture.
 As long as you have at least four inches of hair, you can try a braid or two with your mohawk haircut.
 This style can be as simple as a French braid or as complex as a mixture of several cornrows styled into an edgy design.

 This dreadlock hairstyle proves that the mohawk has no limits.
 We love how men are now combining their dreadlocks together with the mohawk haircut in this cool faded style.
 Such a cool way to rock three looks at once!